cirque-corp/Cirque_Gen6/Gen6DevKit/README.md

 * libraries

-  * Arduino libraries for Gen6 Touchpads, CustomMeas, and I2C on the Teensy4.0
+  * Arduino libraries for Gen6 Touchpads, CustomMeas, and I2C on the Teensy 4.0

 * CirqueCustomMeasDemo

-  * Demo app showing how to use CustomMeas device
+  * Demo app showing how to use a CustomMeas device

 * CirqueGen6Demo